tknerr/yocto-developer-vm/README.md

 ### Further Usage Instructions

-For further instructions, please refer to the README.md that is placed on the Desktop of the Developer VM:
+For general instructions, please refer to the README.md that is placed on the Desktop of the Developer VM:

 * https://github.com/tknerr/yocto-developer-vm/blob/master/roles/readme/files/README.md

-## Development
+## Building and Packaging the VM

 ### Prerequisites

-You only need [VirtualBox](http://virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/)
+You only need [VMware Workstation](https://www.vmware.com/products/workstation-pro.html) / [VirtualBox](http://virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/)
 installed.

 All other requirements, including Ansible will be installed *inside the Vagrant VM* during provisioning, i.e. you don't need them installed on your host machine.

-### Basic Development Workflow
+### Building

 Bring up the developer VM:
 ```